neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 When you select the <b>Add Ethernet Device...</b> option in the <b>Add new...</b> controller window, V-Control Pro monitors a network to detect if a surface is available.
 If no surface is seen, you will need to check a few things:

-* Is the [Ethernet LED Indicator](#ethernet-led) on the surface active?
+* Is the [Ethernet LED Indicator](#ethernet-led) active on the surface?
 * Is the Ethernet port enabled in the computer?
-    * For Mac OS, open System Settings / Network.
+    * For macOS, open System Settings / Network.
 If the Ethernet port is colored red, then it is not enabled.
 Using a low cost network switch between the computer and surface usually solves this.
 A "self-assigned IP address" is OK because legacy Ethernet surfaces do not use TCP/IP networking.
     * For Windows, make sure the "Npcap" utility is installed.
-Learn more about [Mac OS and Windows Networking](./ethernet-controllers.md/#networking)
+Learn more about [macOS and Windows Networking](./ethernet-controllers.md/#networking)
     * For Windows, make sure the "Win10Pcap" utility is NOT installed.
 * Is a Firewall active?
     * Open System Settings / Network / Firewall
     * Disable Firewall if it is enabled.
     * If you need to use a Firewall you will need to set options to allow your surface to operate on the network.
         * Legacy Ethernet surfaces use Ethernet 2 packets with MAC hardware addressing.
-        * iPad apps use IP networking and zero configuration networking.
+        * iPad Apps use IP networking and zero configuration networking.

 !!! warning "Symantec Endpoint Protection"
     Some Windows users have seen problems if Symantec Endpoint Protection is enabled.

-#### Troubleshooting Midi Controllers
+#### Troubleshooting MIDI Controllers

-If a Midi control surface has been added to the Setups window, but it is "greyed out," then V-Control Pro is not detecting it.
-PLease check the Midi ports assigned to connect to the surface.
+If a MIDI control surface has been added to the Setups window, but it is "greyed out," then V-Control Pro is not detecting it.
+Please check the MIDI ports assigned to connect to the surface.

-##### Check The Midi Ports Assigned To The Midi Controller
+##### Check The MIDI Ports Assigned To The MIDI Controller

 * Launch V-Control Pro.
 * Select the V-Control Pro <b>Setups...</b> menu item to open the Setups window.
 * Look at the Controllers section of the Setups window
     * If the control surface name is "grayed out," then it is not connected.
         * Click the surface name to see the configuration details.
-        * Check the Midi Input and Midi Output popup menus to confirm the correct ports are selected.
+        * Check the MIDI Input and MIDI Output popup menus to confirm the correct ports are selected.
     * If the control surface name is "bold," then it is connected

 <a id="windows-os"></a>

 ## Windows OS Issues

 Windows OS users have been able to solve problems using one or more of these steps.
-If you are using Mac OS, go to [Mac OS Issues](#mac-os).
+If you are using macOS, go to [macOS Issues](#mac-os).

 #### I Updated To Windows 11 And It Stopped Working